Sohaib90/Sohaib90/README.md

   Hi there
 </h1>

-🔭 I’m currently working as a Software Engineer at Accenture building software solutions for Autonomous vehicles.
+🔭 I’m currently working as a Software Engineer at Accenture building software solutions for automated guided vehicles.

 📫 How to reach me: sohaib.arshid101@gmail.com